 Air-fuel ratios (i.e., the ratio of air taken in by the engine to the amount of air needed for combustion of the fuel) were strong predictors of emissions.
 Higher air-fuel ratios (i.e., engines that take in more air than needed for combustion) led to lower oxides of nitrogen (NOX) emissions and higher emissions of organic compounds.
 Engines with air-fuel ratios greater than three tended to have very low NOX emissions and a large percentage of the fuel gas passing through the engine uncombusted.
 Low air-fuel ratios were associated with more complete combustion, higher NOX, and the formation of more reactive organic compounds, including alkenes and carbonyls.

-Average NOX emissions in this study were only 9% of average emissions from natural gas-fueled pumpjack engines in the official oil and gas emissions inventory.
+Average NOX emissions in this study were only 9% of average emissions from natural gas-fueled pumpjack engines in version 1.89 of the Utah Division of Air Quality oil and gas emissions inventory.
 In contrast, volatile organic compound emissions in the study were 15 times higher than in the inventory.
 When we applied averages from our measurements to inventoried pumpjack engines, we found that emissions from all types of engines dropped from 58% to 37% of total inventoried NOX and increased from 2% to 16% of total inventoried volatile organic compounds.
 Emissions of formaldehyde and carbon monoxide from engines were also higher than inventoried values.

 Contents